muhme/joomla-branches-tester/README.md

 * Database server versions cannot be changed.
 * The setup does not support HTTPS, secure connections issues are not testable.
 * If IPv6 networking is chosen, it is used only within Docker.
-* The predefined port range starts from 7000.
+* The predefined port range run from 7000 to 7900.
 If another service is already using this range, it may cause a conflict.

 ## License